STAGE 2 WATER RESTRICTIONS IN EFFECT

 Tax-Paid Services

-Specific services provided to Westbank First Nation residents include road and sidewalk maintenance, waste collection, sewer treatment, Fire Rescue, recreation programs, cultural activities, parks and trails, recreation facilities, a Community Centre, a local arena and pool, and transit.
+Specific services provided to Westbank First Nation residents include road and sidewalk maintenance, Fire Rescue, recreation programs, cultural activities, parks and trails, recreation facilities, a Community Centre, a local arena and pool, and transit.
 A full breakdown is outlined below.

 General Government Services